You can listen to Sarah’s podcast on this topic here:

 Thomas Hanna, the founder of Clinical Somatic Education, studied neurophysiology and the effects of the pandicular response.
 He explored how pandiculation directly addressed the habitual muscular tension that was the underlying cause of his clients’ chronic pain and posture and movement issues.
 Hanna developed hands-on movements and self-care exercises that made use of the pandicular response.

-The technique of voluntary pandiculation that Hanna developed is a highly specialized type of eccentric contraction—the action of muscles that are engaged while they lengthen under load.
-Picture what your biceps are doing as you lower a dumbbell, for example.
+These “voluntary pandiculations” begin with a concentric contraction: tension in the muscle increases while the muscle fibers shorten, bringing the origin and insertion of the muscle closer together.
+This is followed by an eccentric contraction, in which muscles are engaged while they lengthen under load.
+Picture what your biceps are doing as you lower a dumbbell, for example (Illustration 10).
 The muscles are slowly lengthening, but are still engaged as long as you hold the weight.

 A voluntary pandiculation must be performed very slowly and consciously so that the nervous system is able to sense and integrate the biofeedback that the movement provides.
-The opposing muscles should not engage during the pandiculation.
+The opposing muscles should not engage during the eccentric contraction phase of the pandiculation.
 And the resistance, or load, must be applied so that the actively lengthening muscles are fully engaged throughout the movement’s range of motion.

 In a hands-on pandiculation, the practitioner provides resistance to the muscles that are actively lengthening.
 These hands-on movements can be performed in any position relative to gravity because the practitioner can adjust the direction of the resistance as the student moves through the range of motion.